HungryHowies/Zitadel-with-Nextcloud/README.md

 ```

 Ubuntu 22.04 uses a few different commands to help manage Apache modules, so it utilizes a specific PHP version depending on which module is loaded.
 This can be viewed by running the following command.

 ```
 ls /etc/apache2/mods-available/php*
 ```

-The default LAMP stack install would have PHP 7.0 and the new PHP 8.2 install we just made, but running the next command shows that PHP 7.0 is still active.
+The default LAMP stack install might have PHP 7.0 and the new version PHP 8.2 install.
+Check all PHP versions installed on ubuntu by running the below commands.

 ```
- ls /etc/apache2/mods-available/php*
+pkg-query -l | grep -i php
 ```

 If there are older PHP 7.0 version using the following command.
+Example:
 ```
 sudo a2dismod php7.0
 ```